Hats-Protocol/hats-zodiac/README.md

 Since Hat-wearing is dynamic — Hats can be programmatically revoked from wearers — this contract also services as a **Zodiac guard** to ensure that:

-A) **Only valid signers can execute transations**, i.e. only signatures made by accounts currently wearing a valid signer Hat count towards the threshold.
+A) **Only valid signers can execute transactions**, i.e. only signatures made by accounts currently wearing a valid signer Hat count towards the threshold.

 B) **Signers cannot execute transactions that remove the constraint in (A)**.
 Specifically, this contract guards against signers...